Fiesta Fiasco: Summary

-Speedy Gonzales and his friends set up balloons and streamers for a fiesta.
+Speedy Gonzales and his friends are setting up balloons and streamers for a fiesta.
 When they learn that Daffy Duck is approaching, they cease preparing and hide.
 When Daffy asks about the decorations, Speedy says that he does not see anything.

-Daffy decides that the mice have planned a party and have chosen not to invite him.
-He then sets out on ruining their party.
+Daffy concludes that the mice have planned a party and have chosen not to invite him.
+He then sets out on ruining the party.
 He builds a machine that creates a raincloud.
 Instead of raining on the mice, the cloud follows Daffy and causes him many problems.
-He is struck by lightning, he is caught up in a tornado and he is constantly rained upon (it's possible the raincloud had a will of its own and didn't want Daffy to ruin the preparations).
+He is struck by lightning, is caught up in a tornado and is constantly rained upon (it's possible the raincloud had a will of its own and didn't want Daffy to ruin the preparations).

 After suffering much torture from the raincloud, Daffy attempts to suck the cloud into a vacuum cleaner and release it over the mice's party.
-Failing to do so, Daffy ultimately lands inside what turns out to be his birthday cake and learns that the fiesta is really his surprise birthday party.
-As the raincloud reappears and begins raining over him, Daffy breaks into tears, touched by the mice's gesture.
+Failing to do so, Daffy ultimately lands inside what turns out to be his birthday cake and learns from Speedy that the fiesta is really his surprise birthday party.
+As the raincloud reappears and begins raining over him, Daffy bursts into tears of happiness, touched by the mice's gesture.
 (In real life, 1967 marked the 30th anniversary of Daffy's debut.)